antiqueeverett/vim-config/README.md

 source <path/to>/dotfiles/vim-dotfiles/plugins/development/refactor.vim
 ```

-why keep plugin configs in a different files?
-Vim goodness is all about growth, but sometimes it can get hard to follow what goese where.
-So this way, it becomes much simpler to keep up with ever-growing settings and customization.
-If you can stomach multiple sources, you can bask in readable vim gooddness.
+Why keep plugin configs in endless separate files?
+Vim goodness is all about growth, constant growth.
+Sometimes it can get hard to keep up with changes explicitly for specific plugins.
+With this dotfile-template, it becomes easier, much easier to keep up with ever-growing settings.
+If you can stomach multiple sources, you can enjoy basking in readable vim goodness.

 * * *